Mihara/lotw-trust/README.md

 It's possible to save the signature block to a separate file, verify such a signature, as well as read and write data from stdin and to stdout with further command line options.

-Of particular note is `lotw-trust verify -d <input file>`.
-If your signed file includes any extra certificates beyond the signer's own public key, this means you have discovered a new LoTW intermediate signing key, in which case I would very much like to see the files that `-d` will dump.
+`lotw-trust sign -a <input file> <output file>` will save an abbreviated version of the signature block, that only contains the signature itself, which saves you about ~1000 bytes of message size.
+To verify that, the recipient must have *previously* verified a message signed with that public key -- they get cached for just such an occasion.

+Notice that while public keys get cached, intermediate certificates do not, and if your signing situation results in bundling intermediate certificates, I would very much like to see them.
+To save them, you can use `lotw-trust verify -d <input file>` and email the files that it dumps to me.

 ## Installation and compilation